 There are scholarships for everyone.
 You don’t need to have a perfect GPA, hours of community service, or be captain of a sport in order to receive a scholarship for your higher education.
 That being said, those achievements are beneficial and impressive, we encourage every student to strive for accomplishments in academics and extracurriculars.
-Although it may not seem like it, not every scholarship for college requires exceptional grades or impressive talents.
+Although it may not seem like it, not every scholarship for college tuition requires exceptional grades or impressive talents.

 Every year, The U.S. Department of Education along with colleges and universities across the map give nearly $50 billion in scholarships & grants awarded.
-Out-of-the-box scholarships are a great way for high schoolers, undergraduate students, and graduate students to earn money for college.
+Out-of-the-box scholarships are a great way for high school seniors, undergraduate students, and graduate students to earn money for college.
 If you want to learn how to find scholarships with unique requirements, keep reading!

 When it comes to paying for college, students everywhere are scrambling to qualify for and obtain scholarship money, grants, and financial aid.
 Students are usually advised to begin looking for potential colleges and scholarships during their junior and senior year of high school; but the scholarship hustle doesn’t stop after freshman year.
 Students of all years and ages are looking towards scholarships to help take some weight from tuition, student loans, and other debt.
 Scholarship programs keep their eyes peeled when it comes to sifting through applicants, so you better hope you’re what they’re looking for.

-What is a unique scholarship?
+What is a unique or weird scholarship?

 A unique scholarship is a scholarship that doesn’t follow the traditional list of requirements.
 While most average scholarships pick through applicants based upon their academic status, achievements, and maybe an essay, unique scholarships look past a students studying habits.
 Instead, these unique scholarships focus on rewarding students with special talents, medical history, ethnic backgrounds, and much more.